I. S. Johar

 Indra Sen Johar (16 February 1920 – 10 March 1984) was an Indian actor, writer, producer and director, who excelled in comedic roles and is best known to international audiences for portraying Gasim in the epic film classic Lawrence of Arabia.

 Early life

-Indra Sen Johar was born on 16 February 1920 in Talagang City, Talagang Tehsil, Jhelum District, Punjab, British India (now within modern-day Talagang District, Punjab, Pakistan).
+Indra Sen Johar was born on 16 February 1920 in Talagang City, Talagang District, Punjab, British India (now within modern-day Talagang District, Punjab, Pakistan).
 He did an MA degree in Economics and Politics before completing his LLB.
 In August 1947, during the Partition of India, Johar was visiting Patiala with his family for a wedding when serious rioting broke out in Lahore, resulting in the Shah Alami Bazaar, once the largely Hindu quarter of the Walled City, being entirely burnt down.

 Johar never returned to Lahore.
 For a period he worked in Jalandhar while his family remained in Delhi, before he eventually moved to Bombay, where he made his acting debut in the 1949 Hindi comedy action film Ek Thi Ladki.